fossasia/gci16.fossasia.org/README.md

 # Adding Logos

-To add your logos, you need to open the file `logos.yml` in the `_data` folder and please maintain the following format to enter your logo in this website:
+To add your logos, you need to open the file `logos.yml` in the `_data` folder and please maintain the following format *EXACTLY* (replacing values where indicated) to enter your logo in this website:

 ```
 - author: Your name